nilgoyette/dd/README.rst

   edition works.
 I did spent countless hours playing BG2 though.
 My point is I'm not the best person to code this lib!
 - There's a lot more work left to do than what's currently done.
-For example, there's no handling of race (only an enum for now), languages, features, spells, cantrips, etc.
+For example, there's no handling of race (only an enum for now), features, spells, cantrips, etc.

 My goals with this project are: